Ohtar10/rele-zoo/docs/source/usage/play.rst

 ====

 Play is the mode of using a baseline or checkpoint to load a policy and use it against an environment.
-There is no training or logging involved.
+There is no training involved.
 This mode is basically for enjoyment or evaluation purposes.

 Run a Play Session
 ------------------